ZainJahangir01/Poker-Task/README.md

 * Index.ts
 It is outside the source folder which starts the Server .

-## use npm intall or npm i to install all the node modules.
+## use npm install or npm i to install all the node modules.